RudiCamilleri/mita/README.md

 9. Delete the files under the `browser` dropdown.

-9. Click the small chain icon top left (when hovering over it, it should be labelled "Connect to localhost"), and then click `Connect`.
+9. Click the small chain icon top left (when hovering over it, it should be labelled `Connect to localhost`), and then click `Connect`.

 10. Click the `Run` tab, and set `Environment` to `Web3 Provider`, and click `OK`, then `OK` again.